FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

 Introduction

 Sigma Nu's past is a proud and colorful one.
 Founded by three cadets at the Virginia Military Institute in a period of civil strife known as the Reconstruction, Sigma Nu represented a radical departure from the times.
-The system of physical abuse and hazing of underclassmen at VMI led to James Frank Hopkins, Greenfield Quarles, and James McIlvaine Riley to form the "Legion of Honor" which soon became Sigma Nu Fraternity.
+The system of physical abuse and hazing of underclassmen at Virginia Military Institute (VMI) led to James Frank Hopkins, Greenfield Quarles, and James McIlvaine Riley to form the "Legion of Honor" which soon became Sigma Nu Fraternity.
 So, amidst a backdrop of turmoil, North America's first "Honor" fraternity was established.

 The Founders